 A trustful collaboration between the Supervisory Board and the Management Board for the benefit of the company is laid down in the Articles of Association and complies with the recommendations of the PCGC (art.
 4).
 It is put into practice both at the institutional level and by the responsible persons.

 The Supervisory Board is directly involved in important decisions regarding information policy, business policy and financial matters.
 Following the recommendations of the PCGC (sect.
 4.1.2), the Articles of Association (art.
 11, sect.
 2) set out in detail the transactions requiring approval.
 In accordance with the PCGC (sect.
 4.2.), the chairperson of the Supervisory Board makes explicit reference at the beginning of each meeting to the confidentiality of the discussion and the documents.
-To date, there has been no reason to hold regular meetings of the Supervisory Board without the Management Board.
+In special cases, the Supervisory Board can meet without participation of the Management Board.

 In accordance with art.
 14 (3) of the Articles of Association, the respective documents are submitted three weeks prior to the respective meeting, i.e., earlier than the 14 days recommended in sect.
 4.1.3. of the PCGC.